Who Is This Credit Card Best For?

 - Rental car collision insurance (secondary to your own policy)

 - Refund when merchant won’t accept returned item

 - Travel and emergency hotline

 J.D.
-Power ranked American Express' app first out 11 competitors.
+Power ranked American Express's app first out of 11 competitors.
 The Amex app allows you to track your spending and pay your bill from any mobile device.
 If you fly with Delta often, however, you should download the Delta app since it lets you track your rewards, search for award space, and access all your Delta reservations in one place.

 American Express offers standard security features like encryption technology, automatic login time-outs, and email confirmation and password recovery on its credit cards.
 The American Express mobile app also lets you set up alerts that notify you when a purchase is made, your bill is due, and more.

 While the annual fee on this card is high, other fees are typical for the industry.
 This includes not having to pay foreign transaction fees on purchases made abroad, which is standard among premier travel credit cards.